Online Registration for ACT Test

 Online registration to a certain extent is an interactive tool in which the user is guided accordingly.
 There are also sample screen shots of filled in registration forms available which guide the test taker to fill the form correctly.

-Though ACT online test registration is an effective tool to register, it has got few shortcomings.
+Though online registration test is an effective tool to register, it has got a few shortcomings.

 1. Dependent on Availability of Internet

-In order to register for ACT, a test taker needs to have internet accessibility.
+In order to register online, a test taker needs to have internet accessibility.
 Many test takers do not have internet access which is a hindrance in registration process.

 2. System and Browser Combination